 Tori Emerson Barnes is Executive Vice President, Public Affairs and Policy, at the U.S. Travel Association, the leading voice for all segments of the U.S. travel and tourism industry.
-Barnes directs the association's government and political affairs, external and industry communications, marketing and research teams.
+Barnes directs the association's public affairs and external facing strategy and engagement including government and political affairs, media and industry communications, marketing and research teams.

-Barnes is highly regarded on Capitol Hill and across the industry for managing a portfolio of domestic and international travel issues focused on transportation and infrastructure, security and travel facilitation, tax policy, sustainable travel practices, Brand USA, and national parks and public lands.
+Barnes is highly regarded on Capitol Hill, throughout critical constituencies in Washington, D.C. and across the travel industry for managing a portfolio of domestic, business and international travel issues focused on transportation and infrastructure, security and travel facilitation, tax policy, sustainable travel practices, Brand USA, national parks and public lands, among others.

-She is a manager of the association’s CEO Roundtable, a leader on multiple industrywide coalitions, the creator of U.S. Travel’s Travel Works Roadshow and a frequent presence in the news media.
-In addition, Barnes initiated the Future of Travel Mobility event, a forward-looking advocacy conference and new event series bringing leaders in travel, transportation and technology sectors together with government officials and the media.
+She is the manager of the association’s CEO Roundtable, a leader on multiple industrywide coalitions, the creator of U.S. Travel’s Travel Works Roadshow and a frequent presence in the news media.
+In addition, Barnes founded the annual Future of Travel Mobility event in 2021, a forward-looking advocacy conference providing industry thought leadership across the travel, transportation and technology sectors together with government officials and the media.

 Barnes is credited with securing pandemic-related federal relief utilized by hundreds of travel businesses and destinations.
 In 2020, she helped stand up the Let’s Go There Coalition that united dozens of major businesses and organizations in a national consumer campaign to inspire future travel amid the pandemic.
 The effort evolved into the Let’s Meet There Coalition to focus on the safe restart of business travel and professional meetings and events.